microsoft/OMS-docker/README.md

 # Trying the Azure Monitor for containers for AKS-engine Cluster(s)

-Azure Monitor for containers is a feature designed to monitor the performance of container workloads deployed to AKS-engine (old name is ACS-engine) cluster(s) hosted on Azure.
+Azure Monitor for containers is a feature designed to monitor the performance of container workloads deployed to [AKS-engine](https://github.com/Azure/aks-engine) (aka ACS-engine) cluster(s) hosted on Azure.
 Monitoring your containers is critical, especially when you're running a production cluster, at scale, with multiple applications.

 Azure Monitor for containers gives you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers that are available in Kubernetes through the Metrics API.
 Container logs are also collected.
 After you enable monitoring from Kubernetes clusters, these metrics and logs are automatically collected for you through a containerized version of the Log Analytics agent for Linux and stored in your Log Analytics workspace.

- Azure Monitor for containers UI experience and Data collection is pretty much same for AKS-engine cluster(s) same as Azure Kubernetes Service (AKS) cluster(s).
+This site will provide you instructions on how to onboard to Azure Monitor for containers for AKS-engine cluster.

- For more details, see [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview)
+For more details on how to use the product, see [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-analyze)

 ### Supported Kubernetes versions, Container Runtime(s) and OS Distro(s):
+Below
 - Kubernetes versions, same as [AKS supported versions](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions)
 - Container Runtime : Docker, Moby
-- OS Distros : Ubuntu, AKS and aks-docker-engine
+- Linux Distros for master and agent pool of aks engine:

+  - AKS (Linux base image)
+  - aks-docker-engine
 - Agent Nodepool : Linux
-- Managed Disks
 - RBAC and Non-RBAC
-- Azure CNI Network

 ## Setting up